-More than 100 Kurdish pri-ners, captured by troops soners, soners, captured by troops around the garrison, have been freed, and installations captured by guerrillas, including the airport, local radio and television station, and the Army administration offices, will be handed back to their original authorities. original authorities.
+More than 100 Kurdish priners, captured by troops soners, around the garrison, have been freed, and installations captured by guerrillas, including the airport, local radio and television station, and the Army administration offices, will be handed back to their original authorities.

-Ayatollah Khomeini yesterday appealed to voters to endorse his plan for an Islamic Republic to replace the overthrown Government of the exiled Shah.
+Ayatollah Khomeini yester-day appealed to voters to endorse his plan for an Islamic Republic to replace the over-thrown Government of the exiled Shah.